What was the Southern Strategy?

 Background: First, consider the political landscape of the 1960s.
 The Democrats had built a formidable coalition of voters, the result of decades of effort.

-In the 1930s and 1940s, President Franklin D. Roosevelt and the Democratic Party "assembled a political coalition so vast and diffuse that it included the solid south voting bloc of white supremacists, but also included most African-American voters, who were attracted to the New Deal's economic program and who were beginning to be incorporated into some Northern political machines," according to in The Atlantic magazine.
+In the 1930s and 1940s, President Franklin D. Roosevelt and the Democratic Party "assembled a political coalition so vast and diffuse that it included the solid south voting bloc of white supremacists, but also included most African-American voters, who were attracted to the New Deal's economic program and who were beginning to be incorporated into some Northern political machines," according to The Origins of the Southern Strategy, a 2007 article by Matthew Yglesias in The Atlantic magazine.

 How good was the Democratic coalition?
 In 1964, Lyndon B. Johnson won reelection with one of the largest landslides in U.S. history.
 "Johnson defeated [Arizona Republican Sen. Barry] Goldwater handily, winning by more than 15 million votes and capturing 61 percent of the vote," recounts Encyclopedia Britannica online.
 "The electoral vote domination was even greater; Johnson won 44 states and Washington, D.C., for 486 electoral votes, while Goldwater won 6 states accounting for 52 electoral votes."